intmus/inttheory22-23/_07-harmonic-functions/a1-diaprogcirclefifths.md

 w:C:ii V I{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

 **The next example adds the vi chord.
 Were you able to correctly construct this using your voice-leading rules?
-Is it correct to explain the voice-leading of the progression using chordal members or scale degrees?
+Is it more accurate to explain the voice-leading of the progression using chordal members or scale degrees?
 If you continue around the circle-of-fifths, what would the voicing for the next chord be?**

 {% capture ex3 %}X:3
 T:Adding the vi chord